shishkina/ice-cream-shop/README.md

 ## 🚀 LAST LAB!

-Get your `icecream-begin` app to look like the one we've been working on!
+Get your `icecream-app-begin` app to look like the one we've been working on!
 At this point, it should look like the final version.

 Refer back to the code in the lecture notes if you get stuck 😉